GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### Can you explain this change to me in a different way?
-- Current State: With our current distribution of COMMON within Microsoft’s certificate store, certificates issued from the Federal PKI can be validated to a known root certification authority.
+- **Current State**: With our current distribution of COMMON within Microsoft’s certificate store, certificates issued from the Federal PKI can be validated to a known root certification authority.
-- Future State: Upon our removal of COMMON from Microsoft’s certificate store, certificates issued from the Federal PKI will no longer be validated to a known root certification authority.
-Failure to successfully validate a certificate’s chain will prevent authentication and digital signature validation.
-We can prevent errors by redistributing COMMON.
+- **Future State**: Upon our removal of COMMON from Microsoft’s certificate store, certificates issued from the Federal PKI will no longer be validated to a known root certification authority.
+Failure to successfully validate a certificate’s chain will prevent authentication and digital signature validation. **We can prevent errors by redistributing COMMON.**

 ### What happens if I don’t distribute COMMON?